h-ohsaki/ansiterm/README.md

   NAME.
 Make the text boldface and reversed video if BOLD or REVERSE is True, respectively.

 The following functions are provided as short-cuts.
+For instance, blue(astr) and reest(astr) are equivalent to color(astr, 'blue') and color(astr, 'reset), respectively.

 - reset(astr, bold=False, reverse=False)